integralfx/MemTestHelper/DDR4 OC Guide.md

        | ------ | ---- | ----- | ------- |
        | tRDRDSCL tWRWRSCL | 4 4 | 3 3 | 2 2 |

         * A lot of ICs are known to have issues with low SCLs.
-Values such as 2 are extremely difficult for all but ICs such as Samsung 8Gb B-Die.
+Values such as 2 are extremely difficult for all but ICs such as Samsung 8 GB B-Die.
 These values are not necessarily linked, and values such as 5 are acceptable.
 Mixing and matching is possible, and more often than not tRDRDSCL will be the one that needs to be run 1 or even 2 values higher.
 Values above 5 greatly hurt bandwidth and so their use is not advised.

     * If you're on Intel, tune the tertiaries one group at a time.
       My suggestions: